vibecamp/vibecamp-web/README.md

 ```
 Dev mode will be a little slower as you navigate the site, but it will be quicker to start up and it will give you hot-reloading if you're editing front-end code (saved files will immediately take effect without a page refresh).

 By default the back-end starts on port 10000 and the front-end will make API requests to `http://127.0.0.1:10000`, so if you're running the back-end locally you're good.
-However you can also point your local front-end at the production back-end, by setting the `BACK_END_ORIGIN` that it's configured to point at on render.com in your local environment.
+However you can also point your local front-end at the production back-end, by getting the `BACK_END_ORIGIN` from the production front-end on render.com and setting it locally.